Propcash Facts & Data

 | Severe distress | 50–70% |

-Ranges reflect general cash-investor underwriting practice in the US residential market.
+Ranges reflect general cash-buyer underwriting practice in the US residential market.
 Actual offers vary by property condition, location, and market.
 Propcash does not guarantee any specific offer amount or range for any property.

 Comparison to iBuyers & realtors